Nitecore UT32 Headlamp Review

 Two run times for each emitter – Turbo and High.
 LVP was observed in all cases.
 Also observed were some small and also gigantic stepdowns….

-Turns out the WW emitter can be run constant, unlike what the manual says.
+Turns out the WW emitter can be run constantly, unlike what the manual says.
 (The manual only implies that it’s possible.)
 Anyway, here’s a corrected runtime for steady Turbo on the WW emitter!

-On bench power both emitters switch to low around 2.9-3.0V.
-The CW emitter shut off entirely at 2.9V, but the WW emitter didn’t ever seem to have a proper electrically “off.”
+On bench power, both emitters switch to low around 2.9-3.0V.
+The CW emitter shut off entirely at 2.9V, but the WW emitter didn’t ever seem to have a proper electrical “off.”

 Modes and Currents